-5. Schools: Wyoming has some of the most affordable secondary-education opportunities anywhere in the country.
-Many out of state students attend the University of Wyoming because it is less expensive than paying in-state tuition in their own state!
+Wyoming has some of the most affordable secondary education opportunities anywhere in the country.
+Many out-of-state students attend the University of Wyoming because it is less expensive than paying in-state tuition in their own state!
 Wyoming residents can enjoy even more affordable in-state tuition.
 The Hathaway Scholarship is another financial incentive available to graduates from any Wyoming school and to any student who meets the minimum requirements.
-Combine all of this with relatively low cost of living, and Wyoming definitely has an advantage for low cost of continued education. https://hathawayscholarship.org/bin/eligibility-requirements/
+Combine all of this with a relatively low cost of living, and Wyoming definitely has an advantage for the low cost of continued education.

 Wyoming is very unique and diverse in landscape.
 If you enjoy hunting, fishing, and wide open spaces, then Wyoming is a great place to look for land.
-Lower living cost, education costs and opportunity for cheaper grazing will add to the appeal!
+Lower living costs, education costs, and opportunities for cheaper grazing will add to the appeal!